Rabbit Sitter Burlingame

 Rabbits are deceptive.
 Their default response to discomfort is to go quiet — which means a sitter who doesn’t know what to look for can miss a developing emergency by hours.
 Burlingame is also far enough from a 24/7 exotic ER that catching things early matters even more.
 Here’s what we bring that a generalist sitter can’t:

-• RHDV2 vaccine awareness.
+- RHDV2 vaccine awareness.
 California is a Rabbit Hemorrhagic Disease endemic state.
-We will not handle unvaccinated rabbits in homes where vaccinated rabbits are also present, and we can talk you through getting your rabbit vaccinated if you haven’t already.
+In homes where vaccinated rabbits live, any bunny we handle needs to be vaccinated too — and we’re happy to talk you through getting your rabbit protected if you haven’t already.
 Peninsula Pet Hospital right in Burlingame can administer it.

-• Litter and hideout cleaning that respects rabbit psychology.
-Rabbits are territorial.
-We don’t deep-clean during your trip and disrupt their scent landscape — we maintain.
+- Litter and hideout cleaning that respects rabbit psychology.
+Rabbits are territorial, so we maintain rather than deep-clean — your bunny’s scent landscape stays just the way they arranged it.

 What’s Included in a Burlingame Rabbit Visit